Caleb9/SynologyPhotosUtil/README.md

     -o, --otp <OTP-CODE>        OTP code when 2FA is enabled for user account
 ```

-* ALBUM-NAME as it stands in Synology Photos (note: user needs to be
+* ALBUM-NAME as it stands in Synology Photos
-  the owner of this album)

 See the usage example below.

 ## Usage example

-Assuming your Synology NAS user account is named "my_user", and you
+Assuming a Synology NAS user account is named "my_user" and has access
-are an *owner* of a Synology Photos album "My Album", you can run the
+to Synology Photos album "My Album", the application can be executed
-application in a following way:
+in following way:

 ```
 dotnet run -- list "My Album" -a http://diskstation.address -u my_user -p my_password